Lynx (Orlando): Facilities

-Fares
+Rates

 A standard adult one-way fare is $2, which includes a free transfer within 90 minutes of activation.
 (The transfer cannot be used on the same Link, e.g. for round trips.)
 Payment can be made in cash, credit card (tap-to-pay), or via the PawPass app.
-An All-Day Pass, which lasts until 3 AM the following morning, is available for $4.50 upon request.
+A rolling 24-Hour Pass, which lasts 24 hours from activation, is available for $4.50 upon request.

 LYNX offers a rolling 7-Day Pass for $16 and a rolling 30-Day pass for $50.
 These passes may be purchased at LYNX Central Station, online, via the PawPass app, or at Orlando-area retailers.
 Up to three riders under 7 can board for free with fare-paying rider; additional children (or children without adults) require a $1 fare.

 Discounted fare IDs are available to youth (age 7 - 18 and/or currently in high school), seniors (age 65+), Medicare card holders, and disabled people.
 Patrons with a discounted fare ID can buy passes for half price.